-Singapore is the third most globalized economies in the world.
+Singapore is the third most globalized economy of the world.
 The World Bank has ranked the country as the most business-friendly destination for 10 consecutive years.
-On top of it, the 2015 United Nations Conference on Trade and Development (UNCTAD) report listed Singapore as the fifth largest country for inflow of foreign direct investments (FDIs).
+On top of it, the 2015 United Nations Conference on Trade and Development (UNCTAD) report listed Singapore as the country with fifth most inflow of foreign direct investments (FDIs).

 The current GDP of Singapore is $303 billion, and the annual growth rate is 1.8%.
 The unemployment rate is 2.2%.
 The country is part of the 21 free trade agreements (FTAs) that have been put in place for regional and bilateral agreements.
 Setting up a business in Singapore is a three-step process and takes typically 2.5 days.
 The country offers incentives, tax exemptions, and low tax rates for newly setup companies.